 There is no evidence for a conserved set of batch-correlated genes

-In this study, we investigated how batch effects manifest in datasets and found that there consistently exists a distinct group of genes highly loading to batch variation.
-We hypothesised that there may be a conserved set of batch-correlated genes but our PCA results show that the batch-correlated group of genes differs from dataset to dataset.
+In this study, we investigated how batch effects manifest in datasets and checked if there exists a distinct group of genes contributing strongly and consistently to batch variation.
+Our PCA results show that the batch-correlated group of genes differs from dataset to dataset.
 We also examined the possible correlation between the number of probes matching to a gene and the tendency of the gene to load highly to batch effect.
 Our results indicate that this correlation is spurious.
 Hence, we conclude that batch effect generally does not manifest uniformly among genes.
 However, we are still unsure of what causes this non-uniformity.

 Study limitations